liferay-search/liferay-docs/en/developer/customization/articles/99-customization-with-ext/02-customizing-core-functionality-with-ext/02-creating-an-ext-plugin.markdown

 [Liferay Workspace](/docs/7-2/reference/-/knowledge_base/r/liferay-workspace).
 Workspace is preconfigured with an `ext` folder, which applies important settings (via the `LiferayExtPlugin`) to your Ext plugin when it's deployed to
-@product@.
+@sharepoint@.
 You'll learn more about this in the
 [Set Up the Build Environment](/docs/7-2/customization/-/knowledge_base/c/developing-an-ext-plugin#set-up-the-build-environment) section.